Houston's Line of Duty Firefighters

 Buried: Rosewood Cemetery, Section 20, Plot 81, Space 6

-Chief Vernon Dorsett, a thirty year veteran, died when his chief’s car collided with a passenger vehicle after being dispatched to a fire at the Hub Lumber Company, 5519 Lawndale Street and Hub Street.
-His car slid on wet pavement at the intersection of Harrisburg Boulevard at Linwood Street.
-The chief’s car collided with a passenger car carrying a mother, her eighteen month old son and her twelve year old daughter, on their way to school.
+Chief Vernon Dorsett, with thirty years in the department, died in a vehicle collision after being dispatched to a fire at the Hub Lumber Company, located at 5519 Lawndale Street and Hub Street.
+The Chief’s car slid on wet pavement at the intersection of Harrisburg Boulevard at Linwood Street and collided with a passenger car carrying a mother, her eighteen-month-old son and her twelve-year-old daughter, on their way to school.
 All three received minor cuts and bruises.
-Chief Dorsett died instantly.
-Chief Dorsett’s driver, Captain Walter Dudensing, was seriously injured.
+Chief Dorsett died instantly, and his driver, Captain Walter Dudensing, was seriously injured.

 William Ross “Iron Bill”Dowling